blockspacer/CXXCTP/CODE_STYLE.md

 ```

 * Use parentheses to group expressions.
 * Avoid 64-bit enum values.
-Not all compilers suppert them.
+Not all compilers support them.
 enum class Enum2 : __int64 {Val1, Val2, val3}; // Avoid
 * The binary operators = (assignment), [] (array subscription), -> (member access), as well as the n-ary () (function call) operator, must always be implemented as member functions, because the syntax of the language requires them to.
 Other operators can be implemented either as members or as non-members.For all operators where you have to choose to either implement them as a member function or a non-member function, use the following [rules of thumb to decide](http://stackoverflow.com/a/4421729) where possible:
   * If it is a unary operator, implement it as a member function.